-Approximately one in five kids diagnosed with autism had an earlier ADHD diagnosis, but there doesn’t seem to be a direct connection between the two conditions.
+Approximately 1 in 5 kids diagnosed as autistic had an earlier ADHD diagnosis, but there doesn’t seem to be a direct connection between the two conditions.
 Learn more about the similarities and differences between autism and ADHD.

-Both disorders seem to be caused by genetics and tend to run in families.
-They also have some similar symptoms, particularly ones that are usually attributed to ADHD.
+Both conditions seem to be caused by genetics and tend to run in families.
+They also have some similar characteristics, particularly ones that are usually attributed to ADHD.
 Some of these include:

-- Hyperfocus, or being extremely focused only on things of interest
+- Hyperfocus or extreme focus only on things of interest.

-Autism Spectrum Disorder is a specific type of neurodevelopmental disorder.
-The Centers for Disease Control and Prevention estimate that 1 in 68 children in America has autism.
+ASD is a specific type of neurodevelopmental condition.
+The Centers for Disease Control and Prevention (CDC) estimates that 1 in 68 U.S. children are autistic.